Introduction

 Table 1.

-Figure 5: Table of Volleyball game card’s (#7) connections and functions.
+Volleyball game card’s (#7) connections and functions.

-At the hardware level, this is how Volleyball works: The game card “switches on”
+At the hardware level, this is how Volleyball works: The game card “switches on” four spot generators, each of which produces

-four spot generators, each of which produces an on-screen element: two square “players”
+an on-screen element: two square “players” (simulated volleyball players), one vertical

-(simulated volleyball players), one vertical “net” in the center of the screen, one
+“net” in the center of the screen, one small “ball,” and a resistor that changes the

-so that the normally infinite height “wall” spot is shortened so it resembles a “net”.
+spot is shortened so it resembles a “net”.
+The ball’s horizontal and vertical positions

-The ball’s horizontal and vertical positions are controlled by the charge in two respective
+are controlled by the charge in two respective capacitors.
+The charge of the vertical

-capacitors.
-The charge of the vertical position capacitor is set by the “English”
+position capacitor is set by the “English” potentiometer (which appears to players

-potentiometer (which appears to players as the “English” knobs on their controllers)
+as the “English” knobs on their controllers) of the most recent player to make contact

-of the most recent player to make contact with the ball.
-The charge of the horizontal
+with the ball.
+The charge of the horizontal position capacitor decreases or increases

-position capacitor decreases or increases based on the flip-flop’s state, propelling
+based on the flip-flop’s state, propelling the ball signal horizontally across the

-the ball signal horizontally across the screen.
-At the same time, the gate matrix
+screen.
+At the same time, the gate matrix continuously monitors the ball, wall, and

-generators.
-If any two are “on” at the same time during the electron beam’s scanning
+player signals from their respective spot generators.
+If any two are “on” at the same

-of the TV screen (represented internally by the Odyssey’s oscillators that produce
+time during the electron beam’s scanning of the TV screen (represented internally

-the NTSC timing signals), then the two objects have made contact on the screen.
-When
+by the Odyssey’s oscillators that produce the NTSC timing signals), then the two objects

-the gate matrix detects such contact between a player and the ball, it sets or resets
+a player and the ball, it sets or resets the flip-flop in order to change the direction

-transfer control of vertical position to the correct English potentiometer (player
+of the ball’s horizontal travel and transfer control of vertical position to the correct

 This process, by which a collision between the ball and an on-screen player is detected